NovusAevum/apt-adversarial-operations/README.md

 ```
 ╔══════════════════════════════════════════════════════════════════════╗
 ║                                                                      ║
-║  This repository documents techniques that can cause serious harm   ║
+║  This repository contains advanced adversarial techniques that      ║
-║  if misused.
-The knowledge contained here is provided to improve    ║
+║  can cause significant harm if misused.                             ║
-║  defensive capabilities and public understanding of modern cyber    ║
-║  warfare, not to enable malicious activity.                         ║
 ║                                                                      ║
-║  Every technique documented here is ALREADY being used by           ║
-║  nation-state actors.
-Secrecy doesn't make us safer—understanding   ║
-║  does.
-But understanding requires responsibility.                   ║
-║                                                                      ║
 ║  USE RESPONSIBLY.
 USE ETHICALLY.
 USE LEGALLY.                       ║
 ║                                                                      ║
-║  "The best defense is understanding the offense.
-The best offense   ║
-║   is ethical restraint."                                            ║
+║  "With great power comes great responsibility."                     ║
 ║                                                                      ║
 ╚══════════════════════════════════════════════════════════════════════╝
 ```